ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 run
 ```

-libCrypto will throw an exception (which is expected apparently) so you need to skip that:
+libCrypto will throw an exception (which is expected apparently) that will stop the debugger so you need to skip that:

 ```
 signal SIGILL